Carie Graves: Nike World Games

-Other competitions
+Other

 In 1981 Graves was the six-oar for the women's eight that finished second at the World Championships in Munich.
 Also in 1981 she and her teammates raced in a four and won at the Henley Royal Regatta.
 This was the first time women were allowed to race at Henley.

+Recognition

+In 2022, USRowing named its Female Athlete of the Year Award in honor of Graves.
+UWRowing board member Taylor Ritzel said, "As a female rower in the U.S., you knew who Carie Graves was even if you'd never met her.
+Her grit, fearlessness, and leadership were attributes I remember learning about even as I was starting the sport.
+Not only did she pave the way for decades of strong American female rowers to follow, but her commitment to her team and bettering the sport directly impacted me and my teammates' opportunities in rowing."